Poland Street

 Poland Street is a street in the Soho district of the City of Westminster, London.
 It runs from Oxford Street in the north to Broadwick Street in the south.
 It was named after the "King of Poland" pub, which was renamed in honour of Poland's King John III Sobieski in the heading of a coalition of western armies, crucially defeated the invading Ottoman forces at the 1683 Battle of Vienna.
 In the eighteenth century, Polish Protestants settled around Poland Street as religious refugees fleeing the Polish Counterreformation.

 It was the site of the St James Workhouse whose infirmary may have been the original St. James Infirmary (see plan).
-The lane that led into the workhouse in now the driveway to Q-Park Soho garage.
+The lane that led into the workhouse is now the driveway to Q-Park Soho garage.